How do you play the card game Solitaire?

 Score:

-The card moving from the waste to the tableau rewards 5 points, and a card from the waste or tableau to the foundation rewards 10 points.
-You get 5 points when you turn over a card and 15 points when you play a card from the tableau to the foundation and turn a card together.
-You can also get a time bonus calculated according to a certain formula that separates the number 700,000 by the number of seconds it took to end the game.
-You will not get bonus points if the game completes in 30 seconds.
+Moving one card from the waste to the tableau awards 5 points; moving a card from the waste or tableau to the foundation awards 10 points.
+Turning over a card gets you 5 points, and moving a card to the foundation from the tableau and turning two cards together gets you 15 points.
+There may be a time bonus * calculated as follows from the number 700000 divided by the number of seconds it took to end the game.
+You do not get any extra points if you finish within 30 seconds, however.